kpister/bamboozled_panda/README.md

 # Bamboozled Panda

-A simple ruby gem wrapper for the pandapay.io api
+A simple ruby gem wrapper for the pandapay.io api.

 Be sure to set up your account with them first.
-You will need a private key, and a source token
+You will need a private key, and a source token.

 For some more information: [The Panda Pay docs](http://docs.pandapay.io/getting-started-pandapay-api/api-reference)